helium/HIP/0000-dynamic-poc.md

 ## Unresolved Questions

-- High gain antennas in EU may not be able to be reduced a further 6dbm
 - Does tx power have to be even?
 - What is the minimum/max tx power used?
 - Why do we use 36 dBm in North America?

-- The maximum packet size M was taken from 1.0.4 of the regional parameters.
-I need to double-check whether this includes the LoRaWAN headers.
-If it doesn't this value may be increased as the beacon format does not require LoRaWAN headers.

 - Exact methods for deriving parameters from blockchain entropy need refinement, the randomness of selecting the transmit power, datarate and packet length is not yet fully defined.
 - Impact assessment on existing Hotspots and any required updates.